NANOPHOTONIC-RESEARCH-SOCIETY-AT-PEC/STC_on_Integrated_Optics/Certificates/README.md

 ## Dear Participants,

-**Thank you for attending the Online Short Term Course on Nanotechnology for Electronics and Photonic Devices (NanoDev 2020).**
+**Thank you for attending the Online Short Term Course on INTEGRATED OPTICS.**

 **Congratulations for successfully completing the course.
 Please find attached the E-certificate of participation based on the details provided by you.**